zibamira/microtubulestitching/README-technical.md

     spatialgraphstack_3slices_2kvertices_matchedGreedy_withGap.am
     spatialgraphstack_3slices_2kverticesWithLabels.am

+# Git history

+## libdai

+In the past, we imported the full git history from the upstream into the git repository `zib-amira.git` at ZIB.
+We should consider changing this in the future and import only entire tree snapshots in order to avoid tainting our history with authors that we don't know; or we could track libdai as a submodule that contains a fork of libdai with our modifications and fixes.

-# How to export the microtubulestitching source to a separate git repo?
+## How to export the microtubulestitching source to a separate git repo?

 The sub-directory `zib-amira/microtubulestitching` is exported to a separate git repo.
 The full history is maintained in `zib-amira`.
 The export is done as squashed commits from release tags `zibamira-*.*` using the low-level `git commit-tree`.

-The initial export:
+The configuration:

     subdir=microtubulestitching
     branch=${subdir}/master
     first=zibamira-2014.56

+The initial export:

+    [ "$(basename "$(pwd)")" = "zib-amira" ] ||
+        printf "Run the commands in the toplevel of zib-amira.git worktree."

     read _ _ tree _ <<<"$(git ls-tree ${first} -- ${subdir})"
     git cat-file tree ${tree} >/dev/null || echo "failed to determine tree for '${first}'"